 Name and/or address changes may not be made at the test center.
 Name changes or name corrections received in the ASCP Board of Certification office after the day you take the examination will not be reflected on your certificate.
 A fee will be charged if you request a new certificate.

-When you arrive at the examination center, you must present a valid driver's license with photo and signature or a valid state identification card with photo and signature.
+When you arrive at the testing center, you must present a valid driver's license with photo and signature or a valid state identification card with photo and signature.
 You must also present a second personal ID containing your signature to the proctor.
-Your first and last name on the valid driver's license/valid state ID and secondary ID must match your first and last names.
+Your first and last name on the valid driver's license/valid state ID and secondary ID must match your first and last name registered at Pearson.
 Your identification must be valid (not expired) or it will not be accepted.
 View acceptable forms of ID.

-If you appear without a valid driver's license with photo or valid state ID with photo or the first and last names do not match, you will not be permitted to take the examination and you will be required to reapply with a full fee for another examination period.
+If you appear without a valid driver's license with photo, valid state ID with photo, or the first and last names do not match the names registered at Pearson, you will not be permitted to take the examination.
+You will be required to reapply and pay another application fee for a new exam period.

-You must report to the test center 30 minutes prior to your scheduled time.
-Upon check-in Pearson VUE will collect your signature, photographic image and palm vein image.
+You must report to the testing center 30 minutes prior to your scheduled time.
+Upon check-in Pearson VUE will collect your signature, photographic image, and palm vein image.
 This is a standard procedure at all Pearson Professional Centers.
-Biometric technology ensures that each candidate will only have a single record in the Pearson VUE system and will help safeguard the integrity of the ASCP Board of Certification examinations.
+Biometric technology ensures that each candidate will only have a single record in the Pearson VUE system and will help safeguard the integrity of the ASCP Board of Certification exams.
 You will be given a checklist of rules to read.
-Another palm vein image will be taken before you are seated in the examination room and if you leave the room at any time during your examination.
+Another palm vein image will be taken before you are seated in the exam room and again if you leave the room at any time during your exam.

-Only non-programmable calculators may be brought to the test center.
-Writing material for calculations will be provided for you by the test center.
-Cell phones will not be permitted in the examination room.
+Only non-programmable calculators may be brought to the testing center.
+Writing material for calculations will be provided for you.
+Cell phones will not be permitted in the exam room.

-Do not bring reference books, notes or other study materials to the test location.
-If the test proctor determines that you have engaged in inappropriate conduct during the examination (such as giving or obtaining unauthorized information or aid; looking at notes/reference books/study guides), your examination session will be terminated and you will be unable to complete your examination.
+Do not bring reference books, notes, or other study materials into the testing center.
+If the test proctor determines that you have engaged in inappropriate conduct during the exam (such as giving or obtaining unauthorized information or aid, or looking at notes/reference books/study guides), your exam session will be terminated, and you will be unable to complete your exam.
 You will need to appeal to the Board of Certification.The Board will review your case and determine the appropriate course of action.

-Please view the appeals procedures regarding examination content irregularities and/or examination administration irregularities.
+Please view the appeals procedures regarding exam content or administration irregularities.